htcondor/htcondor-python-bindings-tutorials/MAINTENANCE.md

 pre-run versions of these notebooks.
 Whenever you make an update to the content of the tutorials here, you should

-1. Start the tutorial notebooks up using `binder/edit.sh` (see below).
-1. Clear the notebook's output and restart the kernel (from the "Kernel" menu bar).
-1. Run the entire notebook through, in order, once.
-   Note that some cells may raise exceptions; you must manually continue execution past them.
-   Some cells may fail if you run them too quickly, because they need time for HTCondor jobs to run.
+1. Execute all of the notebooks by running `binder/exec.sh`.
+This will create a Docker container with a bind mount back to the `tutorials/` directory and run all of the notebooks it finds there.
+1. Check the output of `binder/exec.sh` carefully, looking for execution errors that prevent notebooks from being executed and written back to disk.
+1. Open the notebooks themselves and check that their output looks correct.
+   Look for cells that have raised exceptions in particular: some are intentional, but errors may have crept in.
-1. Copy the resulting `.ipnyb` file (which now contains the output cells) into the appropriate place under `docs/apis/python-bindings` in the main HTCondor repository.
+1. Once you are satisfied that the output is correct, copy the resulting `.ipnyb` files (which now contains the output cells) into the appropriate place under `docs/apis/python-bindings` in the main HTCondor repository.
-   You may also need to check for changed structure of the tutorials directory (this repository should be considered authoritative).
+   You may also need to check for changed structure of the tutorials directory (the contents and structure of this repository should be considered authoritative).

-## Local Development

-The most convenient way to edit the tutorials is to clone the repository and then run the `binder/edit.sh` (or `binder/edit.cmd` on Windows) script from the repository root.
-This will open the same Jupyter Lab environment as if you were doing the tutorials, except that everything in `tutorials/` is bind-mounted back to the host.
-Any changes you make in the container will be reflected on your computer in the repository, which you can then use `git` with normally.